bogoivanov/cooking_co/README.md

 When the user goes to ‘Search’ page he will see all the cocktail recipes or only non-alcoholic if he is not 21 years old.
 It will list cocktail recipes that match the search.
 – Admin part
-There are superusers and groups of users “Staff” with full CRUD and “Moderators” with CRUD on cocktails and recipes, comments and likes.
+There are superusers and groups of users “StaffCC” with full CRUD and “ModeratorsCC” with CRUD on cocktails and recipes, comments and likes.